 Finally, trusted public organizations should set an example for responsible handling of data, as they process highly sensitive information such as health, tax and court records.
 Data protection measures need to be airtight, otherwise they risk violating citizens’ privacy rights as well as damaging their own good name.

 The good news is that there is a way to overcome these issues.
 The answer to the needs of public institutions is the FTG framework (Functie-Taak-Gedrag in Dutch), created by Toon Vuursteen.
-Toon is a web analytics advisor and educator for the public sector, now supporting the digital transformation of Deloitte Netherlands’s clients, including all ministries and agencies within the Dutch central government and many local governments.
+Toon is a web analytics advisor and educator for the public sector, working for GBBO, an agency specialized in researching and optimizing online governance service channels.

 Years of experience in the field has allowed Toon to come up with a solution that gives the organizations three important analytics assets: